 Set out below are links to extra information about Ku-ring-gai’s built heritage.
 Most of these items are available in PDF format, so you’ll need Acrobat Reader® (or similar) in order to view them.
-If you haven’t already got this installed, a free download and easy installation is in reach here .
+Here is the free link Adobe Reader

 The National Trust received a grant in 1992 in order to identify the extent and quality of NSW’s inter-war housing and estate housing.
 The study identified a number of precincts in NSW considered to be worthy of listing, with housing built between 1918 and 1942 being of State heritage significance due to the enormous visual impact it had on the built form of today’s suburbs and towns.